ersanchez/openbsd-router-guide/guide.md

 You'll be prompted to create a default adduser file - click enter to accept the defaults.

+Eventually you'll get to the part where you can actually add a user:

 	Ok, let's go.
 	Don't worry about mistakes.
 There will be a chance later to correct any input.
 	Enter username: